krakjoe/trace/README.md

     sudo apt install libelf-dev libdw-dev libphp-embed

-*Note: If you are building PHP yourself, use `--enable-embed=static` configure option.*
+*Note: If you are building PHP yourself, use `--enable-embed` configure option.*

 Building
 --------